 There are commonly 2 or 3 mounting bolts that hold the pump onto the bracket or the engine block which you have to remove.
 By using your socket or ratchet wrench, remove these bolts slowly but surely.
 Once these bolts are removed, disconnect the old pump and bring it over on your workbench (the power steering pump pulley is still mounted on this unit) and do the next step.

 Related post: What is the Best Jack Stands to Buy

 Step 6: Remove the old power steering pump pulley

-Using the pulley removal tool, which is available online (especially on Amazon Prime) if you don’t have one right now, you can remove the old pulley from the pump.
+Using the pulley removal tool, which is available online Pulley Removal and Installation Tool Kit, if you don’t have one right now, you can remove the old pulley from the pump.
 Initially, put the power steering pump in a vice on your workbench.
 Then, attach the pulley removal tool to the pulley.
 You can use a ratchet or socket wrench to loosen the pulley.

 Make sure that you hold the pulley attachment nut by using an end ratchet that corresponds to the size of the nut being loosen.
 While this process is laborious and slow, continue loosening the pulley until it is detached to the pump’s shaft.

 Using an extreme pressure lube, lubricate the input shaft and the pulley’s bore (the Goodson brand is a terrific product to use).

 After you have lubricated well the shaft and the pulley, you can now install the new pulley onto the input shaft.
 Consult the tool manufacturer’s instructions on the right procedure of installing the pulley.
 Basically, you have to put the pulley’s bore into the shaft and secure it by tightening the pulley installation nut.